Tengrism: Contemporary Tengrism

-The Yakut philologist Lazar Afanasyev-Teris, PhD founded Tengrist organisation "Kut-Siur" (now Aiyy Faith) in 1990–1993.
+Between 1990 and 1993, the Yakut philologist Lazar Afanasyev-Teris founded the Tengrist organisation Kut-Siur, which later became Aiyy Faith.
 The headquarters of the International Fund of Tengri Research is also located in Yakutsk.
+In Tatarstan, a Tengrist periodical, Beznen-Yul, appeared in 1997.

-Several Kyrgyz politicians are advocating Tengrism to fill a perceived ideological void.
-Dastan Sarygulov, secretary of state and former chair of the Kyrgyz state gold-mining company, established in 2005 the Tengir Ordo—a civic group promoting the values and traditions of Tengrism—and an International scientific center of Tengrist studies.
-He based on the ideas of one of the first ideologists of pre-Islamic religion in the post-Soviet space, the Kyrgyz writer Choiun Omuraliyev alias Choiun uulu Omuraly, described in his book Tengrism (1994).
+Several Kyrgyz politicians have advocated for Tengrism as a way to fill a perceived ideological void.
+Dastan Sarygulov, secretary of state and former chair of the Kyrgyz state gold-mining company, in 2005 established Tengir Ordo—a civic group promoting the values and traditions of Tengrism.